 - Fresh ginger, (a piece about the size of your thumb) peeled and finely chopped

-- ½ tsp of chopped fresh chilli or dried chilli flakes
+- ½ a teaspoon of chopped fresh chilli or dried chilli flakes

 - 750ml vegetable stock